On partially wrapped Fukaya categories

 The above conditions allow us to write down a \textbf{shifted action}

 given by

 and

-Here, $A(\gamma)$ is taken with respect to the Floer data defining the Floer cohcain complex (i.e. $\tau=1$).
-Even though the action of a chord as defined in Appendix \ref{Apx:action} depends on the choice of a primitive of $\hat\lambda_M$ for each Lagrangian, the shifted action doesn't because it cancels on the cyclic chain.
+Here, $A(\gamma)$ is taken with respect to the Floer data defining the Floer cochain complex (i.e. $\tau=1$).
+Even though the action of a chord $A(\gamma)$ depends on the choice of a primitive of $\hat\lambda_M$ for each Lagrangian, the shifted action doesn't because it cancels on the cyclic chain.

 \begin{lemma} $A^\varepsilon$ strictly filters the Hochschild chain complex. \end{lemma} \begin{proof} The condition on the total variation of primitives of Lagrangians, ensures that the primitive contributes no less than $-\varepsilon$ to the action of a chord, while the definition of $\mathcal H_\varepsilon(F)$ ensures that